 });

-There's a lot of boilerplate describes and its.
+s.
 Let's speed up the process with snippets.
 Install the "Mocha Snippets" package in Sublime using the package manager.
 Now you have a bunch of useful snippets, of which I use these the most:

 desc<tab> - describe